erwanlemerrer/llms-graphs-hallucination/README.md

-# llms-graphs-hallucination
+# Repository for the paper "LLMs hallucinate graphs too: a structural perspective"

-Repository for the paper "LLMs hallucinate graphs too: a structural perspective"
+Dataset to come.